 There is no right exercise plan, meal plan, or other self-care strategies.
 What many people, including health professionals, know is that we must choose the right fuel for our body, keep active, manage how we cope with life, and routinely have our bloodwork, lab values, and assessments done to keep our body in harmony.
 Even the American Diabetes Association, in their Self Care Position Statement, knows that knowledge and resources alone do not bring out positive self-care outcomes.

 There are many factors involved in lifestyle changes, and many of these factors live within the individual and at the core of who we are.
 Empowerment, inspiration, motivation, self-confidence, and self-efficacy are some of the internal qualities needed to carry out positive self-care strategies.
 Hard work on the outside (glucose checks multiple times a day, multiple medications, strenuous workouts) do not take the place of inner work.
 As the old saying goes, let’s go deeper and get to the heart of the matter.
 PWD’s and people with prediabetes must build a desire to be their healthiest.

-Wherever you are at with your new year goals, here are seven tips to increase your chances of meeting and sustaining your 2020 goals and beyond.
+Wherever you are at with your new year goals, here are seven tips to increase your chances of meeting and sustaining your health goals.

 1. Create a judgment-free zone.

 Meet yourself right where you are.
 Ditch phrases of guilt such as “could have,” “should have,” “would have.”
 A guilt-free attitude is critical to your success in optimal and sustainable health.